teambit/docs/docs/essentials/bit-components.md

 #### Version Artifacts

-For each immutable version in the component's history Bit keeps artifacts created during the versioning process.
+For each immutable version in the component's history, Bit keeps artifacts created during the versioning process.
 They are generated according to the component's Aspects.
 Some of these artifacts are:

 - Node package with a `package.json`
 - Test results